 - Livingstone LodgesTo view the Victoria Falls is to experience one of the iconic sites of Africa.
 One runs out of superlatives to describe this wonder of nature.
-Named Mosi-oa tunya, "the smoke that thunders" by the local Kololo tribe, you can view the falls from various vantage points both on the Zimbabwean and Zambian sides.
+Named Mosi-Oa-Tunya, "the smoke that thunders" by the local Kololo tribe, you can view the falls from various vantage points both on the Zimbabwean and Zambian sides.

-If you take away two experiences from the 9000sq km South Luangwa, they will be the memory of prolific and abundant wildlife and some of the best walking safaris in Africa.
-The park is host to over 60 mammal species and over 400 bird species with several endemic species which are protected by the natural barrier of the Luangwa valley.
+- Luangwa LodgesThe Luangwa National Park (South and North) is host to over 60 mammal species and over 400 bird species with several endemic species which are protected by the natural barrier of the Luangwa valley.
 The slightly harder access to this park makes the traveller's experience more exclusive and is far removed from the mass tourist circus of several other famous reserves.

-- Lower Zambezi LodgesThe Lower Zambezi National Park is Zambia's newest Park and is still relatively undeveloped, a absolute state of wilderness offering some of the best and most exiting Zambia accommodation.
+- Lower Zambezi LodgesThe Lower Zambezi National Park is Zambia's newest Park and is still relatively undeveloped, an absolute state of wilderness offering some of the best and most exciting Zambia accommodation.
 The opportunity to get close to the game wandering in and out of the Zambezi channels is one of the main attractions of this Park.
 Opposite Zimbabwe's Mana Pools.
-The Park covers an area of 4092 km², most of the wildlife is found along the valley floor and rivers edge.
+The Park covers an area of 4092 km², most of the wildlife is found along the valley floor close to the river's edge.

 - Kafue LodgesWith its 22400 sq kilometres in size, Kafue is one of the largest national parks in Africa.
-Yet it is inhabited by only a handful of lodges guaranteeing the visitor an exclusive wildlife experience.
+It is inhabited by only a handful of lodges guaranteeing the visitor an exclusive wildlife experience.
 The experience is heightened by the sense of wilderness from the astounding Busanga Plains in the North-western section of the Kafue to the tree-choked terrain and the lush dambos of the south, fed by the emerald green Lunga, Lufupa and Kafue Rivers.
-This park sustains huge herds of diverse wildlife.